 Well two things happened.
 First a group of four local guys from Leadville turned up.
 They were surprised to find someone with a strange accent on this mountain.
-I had heard them coming for a while as they had gone off to bag a subsidiary summit and they were walking over some very loose ground so I could hear the loose rocks being knocked about.
+I had heard them coming for a while.
+They had gone off to bag a subsidiary summit and they were walking over some very loose ground.
+So I could hear the loose rocks being knocked about.

 Secondly, most of the time I had been on top I could hear this irritated squeaking.
 As the group of four arrived this became more intense.
 We found this rather upset marmot.

-We were clearly encroaching upon its territory and there appeared to be an entrance to a burrow just below its butt (sorry just using the American term!)
+We were clearly encroaching upon its territory.
+There appeared to be an entrance to a burrow just below its butt (sorry just using the American term!)
 Here is a close up.

 A big flash followed within no more than 2 seconds by the loudest clap of thunder I had ever heard occurred.
 I could feel the pressure waves from the thunder.
 We needed no further invitation to flee the summit.
 I had been at the top for almost 45 minutes in any case.
 I am sure the marmot was pleased at the turn of events!

-The next 40 minutes or so as we descended there was the regular rumble of thunder.
+For the next 40 minutes or so as we descended the regular rumble of thunder accompanied us.
 About 800ft lower we met several groups who were wondering about turning back.
 It was only 11.45am and a bit early for normal thunderstorm activity.
 A few did and a few didn’t.
 As it happens the atmospheric activity died down though it did start to rain.
 This was great because it was refreshing and cleared the air.

 One aspect of the Colorado Rockies was the amount of flora and fauna.
-I will post some photos of the former in my next TR (see also the Mount Massive TR).
+I will post some photos of the former in my next blog (see also the Mount Massive blog).
 Not only were there marmots but also ground squirrels, chipmunks and pikas.